matghazaryan/Sixt/README.md

 I tried to use most recent and used libraries and create simple UI using Sixt app color and logos.

 Application works also in **offline mode**.
 If once the data fetched from internet you can start using it in offline mode.
-If the first time the data couldn't retrive from the server error messaged appears.
+If the first time the data couldn't retrive from the server error message appears.

 You can find APK file from [here](http://bit.ly/2rgdQ9n)